The AFEPA programme offers two degree options. These two options have implications for university tuition fees and Erasmus Plus mobility scholarships.

 The Diploma is fully based on the ECTS system and accompanied by an annex that lists all the courses and the thesis’s title along with the credit points earned and the grades received.
 The accompanying diploma supplement contains more general information on the language of instruction, the institutions delivering the courses, the examination procedures and all other relevant details such as the ECTS system.

-An example of the diploma supplement for a student who went to SLU and UCL is available under this link.
+An example of the diploma supplement for a student who went to SLU and UCLouvain is available under this link.

 The graduation ceremony is organized at the end of the summer school for the AFEPA programme but also by the respective second year university in accordance with the rules of that university.